azaviyalov/null3/README.md

 - `PRODUCTION` is used to set the application to production mode.
 Default is `false`.
 - `JWT_SECRET` is used to sign JWT tokens.
 Default is generated randomly.
 Required if `PRODUCTION` is set to `true`.
 - `JWT_EXPIRATION` is used to set the JWT token expiration time in seconds.
 Default is `24h`.
 Must be a positive duration.
+- `REFRESH_TOKEN_EXPIRATION` is used to set the refresh token expiration time.
+Default is `168h` (7 days).
+Must be a positive duration.
 - `SECURE_COOKIES` is used to enable secure cookies.
 Default is `false`.
 Set to `true` in production environments to ensure cookies are only sent over HTTPS.
 - `DATABASE_URL` is used to configure the SQLite database.
 Default is `file:null3.db?_fk=1`.
 - `LOG_LEVEL` is used to set the logging level.
 Default is `info`.
 Options are `debug`, `info`, `warn` and `error`.